All Episodes

 Happy Monday.

-Glad you're with us, 800-941 Sean.
+Glad you're with us.

-If you want to be a part of the program, a lot of news breaking today, a lot happening.
+800-941 Sean, if you want to be a part of the program, a lot of news breaking today, a lot happening.

-We are keeping an eye, it doesn't look good.
+We are keeping an eye.

-If you're in line, and as we get closer, whatever your local authorities tell you to do, I know nobody wants to leave their house, but we have seen the ravages and the death and the loss of life and injuries that occur when these big storms hit, and I just urge you, you know, if it means you're gonna be a little inconvenienced in your life, it's certainly not worth giving your life towards.
+If you're in line, and as we get closer, whatever your local authorities tell you to do, I know nobody wants to leave their house, but we have seen the ravages and the death and the loss of life and injuries that occur when these big storms hit.

-Uh you know, it's funny how Obama thinks he built everything.
+You know, it's funny how Obama thinks he built everything.

-Here is I he took he blamed Bush nearly his entire presidency for the economy inherited.
+He took, he blamed Bush nearly his entire presidency for the economy inherited.

-Now he's blaming now he's taking credit for Trump's economy.
+Now he's blaming, now he's taking credit for Trump's economy.

 Didn't he once tell us, well, wait a minute, all these people that take credit, you didn't build that.